 Dress in layers

-Dress in layers so that’ll you’ll be prepared for any sudden changes in weather or the possibility that the weather forecast was wrong (impossible!). #sarcasm
+Dress in layers so that you’ll be prepared for any sudden changes in weather or the possibility that the weather forecast is wrong (impossible!). #sarcasm

 Wear the proper shoes